 7. Egg Shells

-There is often a common misconception that eggs shells are good your disposal, but that is not true.
+There is often a common misconception that eggs shells are good your garbage disposal, but that is not true.
 Egg shells are gritty once ground and can cause a significant clog.
 Just like your fibrous foods; you also run the risk of them getting caught around the blades.